 There will be three exams, given on Friday afternoons.
 These are common exams, given to all sections of this class at once.
 Since they will not be during the regularly scheduled class time, mark the dates on your calendar!
-The first exam will be given on Friday October 2 from 4:15-6pm.
-The second exam will be given on Friday, November 6 from 4-6pm.
-The third exam will be given on Friday, December 4 from 4-6pm.
-All exams will be in MOR 101 (Morse Auditorium).
+The first exam will be given on Friday February 18 from 4-6pm (Please note: the day before a 3 day weekend).
+The second exam will be given on Friday, April 1 from 4-6pm (no foolin').
+The third exam will be given on Friday, April 29 from 4-6pm.
+The rooms are TBA for all exams (there will be multiple rooms).
 All exams are open book, open notes.
 No electronic devices (calculators, cell phones, PDAs, etc.) will be allowed during exams.